Pablissimo/SonarTsPlugin/README.md

 ##Licence
 MIT

+##Contributors
+Thanks to the following for contributions to the plugin:
+* [Alex Krauss](https://github.com/alexkrauss) for work on improving compatibility with *nix OSes

 ##With thanks
-The LCOV parser is directly copied from the community JavaScript SonarQube plug-in, which is LGPL'd.
+* The LCOV parser is directly copied from the community JavaScript SonarQube plug-in, which is LGPL'd.